openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 ### Determining Surprise

 In any combat, one or more combatants may be surprised if their enemy catches them off guard or unaware.
 For example, if a pack of bandits lays an ambush for the PCs in a rocky chasm, the GM may have every member of the party make a Perception roll contested by the bandits' Agility roll.
-Any PC who fails the check is surprised.
+Any PC who fails the roll is surprised.
 The GM decides when some or all combatants may be surprised.

 Surprised characters always act after non-surprised characters, as explained in the rules for initiative.
 Furthermore, until a surprised character takes their first turn, they may not take any interrupt actions and all attacks made against them gain advantage 1.